concourse/concourse-bosh-release/README.md

 If you're just looking to get Concourse running quickly and kick the tires, you may want to try the [Quick Start](https://concourse-ci.org/install.html) instead.

+## Developing

+If you are adding new Concourse flags to one of the job specs you must run `scripts/generate-job-templates` to add the new flags to the job templates.